lightbug-io/docs/terminology/billing.md

 - Post Pay:
    - If you upgrade, downgrade, or cancel a plan, you will be billed for the partial days used (with a minimum spend also applied) in the next invoice.

+## Post pay invoice calculations

+For post pay and other post pay billing, invoice line items are calculated from the individual plan allocations used during the billing month, then grouped by SKU on the invoice.

+### How the quantity is calculated

+The quantity shown on a post pay invoice is the sum of the partial month usage for all allocations of that SKU during the billing month.

+- Usage is prorated by the number of calendar days used in the billing month.
+(For example, April is divided by 30 days, while May is divided by 31 days)
+- Days are counted inclusively, so an allocation that starts and ends on the same calendar day still counts as 1 day of usage.

+For example, if a plan is active for 15 days in a 30 day month, it contributes 0.5 to the invoice quantity for that SKU.

+### How the price is chosen

+For post pay plans, the unit price is selected from the default pricing bands, and any custom pricing bands that may be set up for the account.

+This is based on the total quantity of that SKU used in the billing month, and the price bands that are set up for that SKU.

+Once the correct price band has been selected, that unit price is applied to each SKU's prorated quantity on the invoice.

+### Why the same device can appear multiple times

+Billing is based on plan allocations, not only on unique devices.

+This means a device can contribute multiple billed entries within the same month if it is:

+- activated part way through the month
+- upgraded or downgraded
+- moved between plans more than once
+- deactivated and reactivated

+In these cases, each allocation records its own consumed and removed dates, and each contributes its own prorated amount to the monthly invoice.

 ## Examples

 ### 1. Pre Pay: One renewing, one new device, no billing